Microarchitecture Analysis

 Num |

 Specifies the sampling interval.
 If this parameter is not set, the default sampling interval is 1 second.
-If the collection duration -d is set, the sampling interval must be less than or equal to the set collection duration. |
+If a collection duration is specified, the sampling interval must be less than or equal to the collection duration. |

 -l/--log-level |